rkyankya/Ruby-Web_Scrapper/README.md

 1) Git clone this repo and cd the to the `Ruby-Web_Scrapper` directory.
 2) Run `bundle install` in command line to install Nokogiri and HTTParty Gem.
 3) Run `ruby bin/main.rb`.
 4) Input keywords in separate lines.
-Press enter key on a new line to begim the search.
+Press enter key on a new line to begin the search.

 ### Requirements